Skip to content

 401 Standard session errors

-The fee is fixed at 0.001 WAVE for now (matches the contract gas fee).
-Custom-fee transfers will land with the next mempool revision.
+The fee is fixed at 0.001 WAVE (matching the contract gas fee).

 POST /api/wallet/export